Two new vaccines give Ghana hope for healthy growth

 Just keeping the stockpiles of vaccines cool is tough in a tropical nation where average daytime temperatures are 30 degrees Celsius and rural electricity supplies are not reliable.

-Then there are the training programs for tens of thousands of healthcare workers, the bottom-up public awareness campaigns taken to outreach centers in rural villages, and the upgrading and reissuing of millions of child health record cards.
+Then there are the training programmes for tens of thousands of healthcare workers, the bottom-up public awareness campaigns taken to outreach centres in rural villages, and the upgrading and reissuing of millions of child health record cards.

 But as the manager of Ghana's Expanded Programme on Immunisation faced with stubbornly high child mortality rates, Antwi-Agyei says he had no time for defeatism.

 "We looked at our mortality and saw that some of our highest causes of death are from vaccine preventable diseases.
-Pneumonia and diarrhea are killing our children," he told Reuters.
+Pneumonia and diarrhoea are killing our children," he told Reuters.

 "This calls for business unusual.
 Business as usual is not enough.
 We have to do things differently."

-The vaccines - oral rotavirus shots made by GlaxoSmithKline (GSK), and Merck, and pneumococcal shots made by GSK and Pfizer, are in large part funded by the Global Alliance for Vaccines and Immunisation (GAVI), a donor-backed group that funds bulk-buy vaccination programs for poorer nations that cannot afford to pay developed-economy prices.
+The vaccines - oral rotavirus shots made by GlaxoSmithKline (GSK) (GSK.L), and Merck (MRK.N), and pneumococcal shots made by GSK and Pfizer (PFE.N), are in large part funded by the Global Alliance for Vaccines and Immunisation (GAVI), a donor-backed group that funds bulk-buy vaccination programmes for poorer nations that cannot afford to pay developed-economy prices.

 PAIN OF LOSING A "BEAUTIFUL BOY"